ReejoJoseph1244/Hotel-Booking-App/README.md

 Step 4: Reserving a Room , After selection of the Hotel click on the hotel , a reservation page open with few description of the hotel and the option to book it.
 Click on Reserve or Book Now! .
 And select the Room of your Choice.
 ![image](https://github.com/ReejoJoseph1244/Hotel-Booking-App/assets/92742868/f4610d0c-5de6-4d81-a73d-22221e69f8d8)

 # Hurah!
-You have finally booked the Room now the same room for the same day won't  be available or shown to other for booking.
+You have finally booked the Room now the same room for the same day won't  be available or shown to others for booking.